-Ensuring a productive start to the day can be more of a challenge during lockdown than ever before, but studies show that maintaining a regular routine has huge benefits to mental wellbeing.
+Ensuring a productive start to the day can be more of a challenge, especially as we get into colder and darker mornings over autumn and winter than ever before, but studies show that maintaining a regular routine has huge benefits to mental wellbeing.
 So here at Yogaline HQ we share our top tips to help us get going in the mornings.

 Having worked for almost a decade in the investment world, I’m no stranger to early mornings!
 Whilst sometimes it feels great to stay in bed late, I’m usually at my best when I start the day early.